whocov/whomapper/README.md

 This is an experiemental package to house WHO shapefiles and create WHO legal maps. ***Please note that the user of this package is responsible for ensuring that any maps they produce fuffil WHO legal standards.*** Please read the WHO map SOP before using [here](http://gamapserver.who.int/gho/gis/training/DMF_GIS2010_2_SOPSforWHOMaps.pdf).

+***THIS APP IS CURRENTLY IN EARLY DEVELOPMENT - PLEASE LOG A GITHUB ISSUE OR CONTACT THE AUTHORS FOR ANY ISSUES***

 ## Installation